InterviewGateway/interview_preparation/readme.md

   don’t receive the test during the weekend, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) and we may be able to re-arrange it accordingly.

+## FAQ

+- **Can a candidate use programming languages / tool not listed in the guidelines?** You must use Excel, R and SQL for the sections dedicated to those skills.
+However, you can use other programming languages in the other sections.

+- **Can a candidate use the Internet during the test?** Yes, but you can’t copy directly.
+If the plagiarism checker finds copied content in your work, you may be disqualified.